djshaf/NightRunner/README.md

 `crime_perceived_risk` is a separate new column (1 to 4), how unsafe a crime makes an area feel, not how harmful it legally is.
 Based on Innes (2004) 'Signal crimes and signal disorders', British Journal of Sociology, 55(3), and Innes and Fielding (2002), Sociological Research Online, 7(2): the Signal Crimes Perspective, visible disorder like anti-social behaviour disproportionately drives fear of crime independent of its statistical severity.
 Also informed by ONS Crime Survey for England and Wales (CSEW) perception/ASB releases.
 Under this column, anti-social behaviour (3) scores above burglary (2), the reverse of the severity ordering, deliberately.

 Both are coarse simplifications onto police.uk's 14 categories, and should be cited as such rather than as a reproduction of either study's exact weights.
+Only perceived risk is used by the model; severity is retained in the dataset but not fed to it.

 ## Location Anonymisation and Average Spacing